MatissDK/sveltekit-markdown-blog/src/posts/svelete-node-adapter.md

   npm i -D @sveltejs/adapter-node
 ```

-After the installation, don't forget to update your package.json and remove @sveltejs/adapter-auto dependency from package.json file
+### After the installation, don't forget to update your package.json and remove @sveltejs/adapter-auto dependency from package.json file.

 ```ts
 {